-On 16 June 2017, Music Confucius Institute (MCI) celebrates its 5th anniversary.
-On this date five years ago, a cooperation agreement between the Royal Danish Academy of Music (RDAM) and the Central Conservatory of Music, Beijing was signed at an impressive ceremony marking the establishment of MCI.
+This year, Music Confucius Institute (MCI) celebrates its 5th anniversary.
+On 16 June five years ago, a cooperation agreement between the Royal Danish Academy of Music (RDAM) and the Central Conservatory of Music, Beijing was signed at an impressive ceremony marking the establishment of MCI.

 Through the course of these five years, MCI has worked to bridge Chinese and Western music, and thus create a better understanding of Chinese music and culture.
 Through a great variety of activities, MCI has been engaged in bringing both contemporary and traditional Chinese music into 21st century music education.
 The latest recordings by our musicians and a new, short introduction film can also be found on this page.